eciggaar/cnt-workshop/openshift/3-Pipelines.md

     ![Running application in OpenShift](images/running-app-in-oc.png)

-Success
     You now have your application running inside your development cluster and being delivered using a Tekton based CI pipeline.
 The next step would be to hook your Continuous Delivery tool -- in our case Argo CD -- to the CI pipeline that we've created in this section.

-Having reached this point, we recommend you repeat the process a few more times using different Code Patterns templates and explore the Developer view in OpenShift to get familiar with it.

 ---